 SmileDirectClub’s website states their cost includes a $250 down payment with an $85 monthly payment.
 They also provide affiliate dentist and Orthodontist as well as dental assistants that manage the sales process.

 If your process does not turn out the way it was meant to and you desire, request or demand a refund.
 SmileDirectClub stated that you have you sign a release form within the initial 30-day period which states that you agree not to complain publicly.
 They also made sure that everyone was aware that this is “Fairly Standard in their Business.”

 This has led to a fury of complaints to regulators such as the FDA (Food & Drug Administration), the FTC and even the Attorney General.
 To add more fuel to the fire, previous patients-customers have taken to advocacy groups to drive the message home.
 We will go into this further at the end of this article to highlight the importance of in-office Invisalign clear aligners.
 Now let’s jump into more physical comparisons.

-The difference between Invisalign in-office, by your local dentist vs direct-to-consumer clear aligners are vast.
+The difference between in-office Invisalign vs at-home clear aligners, or direct-to-consumer aligners is vast.
 The difference in dollar value, if not done correctly, could mean you can end up spending thousands more than you originally had to, if you went to your local dentist the first time around.

 “Why is this you ask?“